-If you are adding a remote printer or printer class, you need to verify that you have already added an entry for the remote system using the following operation Device $\rightarrow$ Printer $\rightarrow$ Systems $\rightarrow$ Add.
+If you are adding a remote printer or printer class, you need to verify that you have already added an entry for the remote system using the following operation Device -> Printer -> Systems -> Add.

-After you have added the system entry, you may use the Add operation documented here to set up access to the printer.
+After you have added the system entry, use the Add operation documented here to set up access to the printer.

 To declare a printer device to the LP service, use the Add operation in the Devices menu.
-This operation not only sets up the files and directories that the LP service needs in order to use the printer, it also lets you customize the printer's behavior in terms of the various features that the LP service offers.
+This operation not only sets up the files and directories that the LP service needs to use the printer, it also lets you customize the printer's behavior.